ohmyhub/unraveled-jorts/src/data/blog/2025/coffee.md

 often than is normal.
 I think his name is Reepacheep.
 He had a little sword.

 I just added that little motherfuckers name to my personal dictionary.

+## Therapy

+We just had couples counseling for the first time with our new therapist.
+She seems promising.

+I think the conclusion was, "We want to learn a new way of relating to one another that's healthy".

+She's learning how to set loving boundaries.

+I'm learning how to be vulnerable in small ways to meet her where she's at.

+Terminal emacs crashed, but I'm back baby.